" I haven't been

 several other buildings.
 This was

-perhaps one of the most interesting museums we've seen in Of course we
+perhaps one of the most interesting museums we've seen in Brazil.
+It's almost, but not quite, like a living

 had to visit the Teatro Amazonica.
 This